Andy-Duenas/Looking-For-Gamers/README.md

 * User can sign up.
 * User can sign in.
 * User can reply to a post.
+* User display the top threads.
+* User can message another user.

 ## GIF
 ![Ex](https://user-images.githubusercontent.com/54919527/115631808-64e14100-a2bb-11eb-9d17-c26fcfa51270.gif)